Inferring low-dimensional microstructure representations using convolutional neural networks

 Second, compositions of convolutional filters and nonlinear activations represent very non-trivial correlations between the pixels within their receptive fields, so that individual neurons are sensitive to higher order statistics that are not captured in the PS representation.
 For example, higher order statistics can directly characterize complex features such as domain edge curvature.

 Lastly, the pooling layers in the CNN operate similarly to coarse-graining in physics, and is designed to capture relevant system characteristics while discarding unimportant ones~\cite{[{ An explicit correspondence between the variational renormalization group and deep learning using Boltzmann Machines is demonstrated in }][{}]Mehta14}.
 In the CNN, repeated convolutional and pooling operations effectively implement coarse-graining over multiple layers of abstraction.
-Features that appear in deeper layers of the CNN have a larger a receptive field (have greater spatial extent), and are more robust to small changes of the input due to the coarse-graining.
+Features that appear in deeper layers (\emph{i.e.} further from the input) of the CNN have a spatially larger receptive field, and are more robust to small changes of the input due to the coarse-graining.
 Thus, larger-scale CNN features are naturally insensitive to smaller-scale texture details, which we believe is key to microstructure analysis as well as computer vision tasks.
 A trade-off with deep neural networks is that it can be difficult to understand concretely what a particular activation in a CNN represents; however, this is an active area of research~\cite{Erhan10,Yosinski15,Selvaraju16}.